 Some closing reminders as you navigate the difference between employees and independent contractors:

 - Some states, like California and Massachusetts will legally presume that all workers are employees unless the employer can meet the state’s applicable test for an independent contractor.

 - The label you give your worker doesn’t matter for classification purposes; you can’t transform an employee into an independent contractor by “dressing” them up with a contract and other features that are common with independent contractors.
-Just ask Microsoft.
+Check it out.

 - Consistency matters.
 You shouldn’t have employees and independent contractors doing similar tasks under similar working conditions.

-Organizing in Shoobx can help ensure you company is compliant with all of its legal requirements.
+Organizing in Fidelity can help ensure your company is compliant.

 Fidelity does not provide legal or tax advice.
 The information herein is general in nature and should not be considered legal or tax advice.
 Consult an attorney or tax professional regarding your specific situation.